rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 The upgrade button isn't available for legacy apps on the **Apps > Installed Apps** page.

-If you have a legacy app installed and want to upgrade it, the legacy [feature flag](../../advanced-user-guides/enable-experimental-features/enable-experimental-features.md) must be turned on.
-If you had a legacy app already running before you upgraded Rancher, this flag is automatically turned on.
+If you want to upgrade an installed legacy app, the [legacy feature flag](../../advanced-user-guides/enable-experimental-features/enable-experimental-features.md) must be turned on.
+This flag is automatically turned on if you had a legacy app already running before you upgraded Rancher.

 1. Enable the [legacy feature flag](../../advanced-user-guides/enable-experimental-features/enable-experimental-features.md), if it isn't enabled already.
 This flag is enabled automatically if you upgrade Rancher while running a legacy app.
 1. Click **☰**.
 Under **Explore Cluster** in the left navigation menu, select a cluster.